grafana/phlare/docs/sources/configure-client/grafana-agent.md

 `docker-compose -f examples/your-application-example/docker-compose.yml up -d`

 3. Wait for the containers to start successfully.
 You can check their status using the docker ps command.

+## Example

+Visit the [Pyroscope examples](https://github.com/grafana/pyroscope/tree/main/examples/grafana-agent) to see an example of how to run Pyroscope with the Grafana Agent.